phureewat29/chulabook/README.md

 ChulaBook
 =========

-ChulaBook is a social network project of student in Web Application Programming Class.
+ChulaBook is a the project of my class.
+It's my first project that developed by ruby on rails.